-NoForces This is the base class for external forcing boundary con- ditions applied to rod-like objects.
+NoForces This is the base class for external forcing boundary con- NOI OI CES This is the base class for external forcing boundary con- ditions applied to rod-like objects.
 EndpointForces This class applies constant forces on the endpoint nodes.
 GravityForces This class applies a constant gravitational force to the entire rod.
 UniformForces This class applies a uniform force to the entire rod.
 UniformTorques This class applies a uniform torque to the entire rod.
 MuscleTorques This class applies muscle torques along the body.
+EndpointForcesSinusoidal This class applies sinusoidally varying forces to the ends of a rod.